Active Writing (Part 2): Active Language (Grammar, sentence structure, linguistics)

 Active/passive correction can be as simple as choosing a more active verb.
 For instance:

-The moon was bright.
+Uninspired but acceptable: The moon was bright.

-VS: The moon burned brightly.
+Better: The moon burned brightly.

-VS the even the more elaborate: The full moon blazed with an intensity that illuminated the village in an intense, chalky sheen.
+Or even the more elaborate: The full moon blazed with an intensity that illuminated the village in an intense, chalky sheen.

 And, no, simply because Hemingway frequently used passive voice, you may not.
 And, no, because David Foster Wallace did so in present tense—“I am this” and “I am that”—you may not.
 “It was…” is glaringly overused in modern fictive writing.
 More often than not, excessive passive voice is a sign of tired writing.
 Meaning your brain’s full.
 Put down your pencil.
 Take a walk.
 Take a nap.
 Clean the house.
 Because most “it” usage can transmogrify into far more descriptive prose.
 Occasionally,